pact-foundation/pact-ruby/documentation/provider-states.md

 Provider states allow you to set up data on the provider before the interaction is run, so that it can make a response that matches what the consumer expects.
 It also allows the consumer to make the same request with different expected responses.

+Keep in mind that a provider state is all about the state of the *provider*, not about the state of the consumer or the request.

 ### Consumer codebase

 For example, some code that creates a pact in a consumer project might look like this: